 Step 4: Sharpening

-Use a sharpening stone or handheld sharpener to grind along the beveled edge (may be one or both edges) in smooth strokes.
+Use a sharpening stone or handheld sharpener to grind along the bevelled edge (maybe one or both edges) in smooth strokes.
 Be sure not to round the edge or change the shape of the blade.

 If you have multiple diamond blades with different levels of coarseness, start with the most coarse and finish with the finest.

 To finish off, rub some mineral oil onto all surfaces of the cutting blades.